Extra pearls in graph theory: Graph of -cube

+Note that the distance between two vertices in $Q_n$ is the number of different digits in their sequences.
+For example, two sequences $01101$ and $11011$ have different digits at positions $1$, $3$, and $4$, and the corresponding vertices at distance $3$ from each other.

-\begin{thm}{Problem} Suppose $\ell(n)$ denotes the maximal number of vertexes in $Q_n$ on a distance more than $n/3$ from each other.
+\begin{thm}{Problem} Suppose $\ell(n)$ denotes the maximal number of vertices in $Q_n$ at a distance more than $n/3$ from each other.
 Then $\ell(n)$ grows exponentially in $n$; moreover, $\ell(n)\ge 1.05^n$. \end{thm}

-To solve the problem one has to construct a set with at least $1.05^n$ vertexes in $Q_n$ that lie far from each other.
-However, it is hard to construct such a set explicitly.
-Instead, we will show that if one chooses that many vertexes randomly, then they lie far from each other with a positive probability.
-To choose a random vertex in $Q_n$, one can toss a coin $n$ times, each time writing 1 for a head and 0 for a tail and then take the vertex labeled by the obtained sequence.
+To solve the problem, one has to construct a set with at least $1.05^n$ vertices in $Q_n$ that are far from each other.
+It is challenging to construct such a set explicitly.
+Instead, we will show that if one randomly selects that many vertices, they are far from each other with positive probability.
+To choose a random vertex in $Q_n$, one can toss a coin $n$ times, writing 1 for a head and 0 for a tail, and then select the vertex labeled by the obtained sequence.

 The following exercise guides you to a solution of the problem.
-The same argument shows that for any coefficient $k<\tfrac12$, the maximal number of vertexes in $Q_n$ on the distance larger than $k\cdot n$ from each other grows exponentially in $n$.
+The same argument shows that for any coefficient $k<\tfrac12$, the maximal number of vertices in $Q_n$ at a distance larger than $k\cdot n$ from each other grows exponentially in $n$.
 According to Exercise~\ref{ex:lin-Qn}, the case $k= \tfrac12$ is very different.

-\begin{thm}{Exercise} Let $P_n$ denote the probability that randomly chosen vertexes in $Q_n$ lie with the distance $\le\tfrac n3$ between them. \begin{enumerate}[(a)]
+\begin{thm}{Exercise} Let $P_n$ denote the probability that two randomly chosen vertices in $Q_n$ at a distance $\le\tfrac n3$ between them. \begin{enumerate}[(a)]

 \item Use Claim~\ref{clm:coin} to show that